MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-hub.md

 Use the search box to further filter down the items on the current tab.

 The columns of the list are described below.
 Click on a column header to sort by that column.
-* **Name**: The database name.
+* **Name**: The dataset name.
 Click the dataset name to explore reports that are built using this dataset.
 * **Endorsement**: Endorsement status.
 * **Owner**: Dataset owner.
 * **Workspace**: The workspace the dataset is located in.